naltamura/ExamGenius/README.md

 # ExamGenius

-Test Generation Tool
+ExamGenius - Test Generation Tool

-This Python script serves as a Test Generation Tool, allowing users to create randomized tests in PDF format based on a set of questions.
+ExamGenius is a Python script that serves as a Test Generation Tool, allowing users to create randomized tests in PDF format based on a set of questions.
 The tool offers a graphical user interface (GUI) for easy interaction.
 Features:

     Select a questions file.